grip-on-software/monetdb-import/Database_structure.md

 -   **relationshiptype**: The types of relationships that can exist between issues, such as Blocks, Details or Duplicate
-    -   **id** - INT - primary key: The Jira identifier of this issue link relationship type
+    -   **id** - INT - primary key: The JIRA identifier of this issue link relationship type.
-    -   **name** - VARCHAR(100): Textual name of the relationship, as a noun or verb
+    -   **name** - VARCHAR(100): Textual name of the relationship, as a noun or verb.

     :   **The following fields do not yet exist, but may be added at a later stage:**

-    -   **outward** - VARCHAR: Phrase used to describe the outward relation, such as 'blocks' or 'duplicates'
+    -   **outward** - VARCHAR: Phrase used to describe the outward relation, such as 'blocks' or 'duplicates'.
-    -   **inward** - VARCHAR: Phrase used to describe the inward relation, such as 'is blocked by' or 'is duplicated by'
+    -   **inward** - VARCHAR: Phrase used to describe the inward relation, such as 'is blocked by' or 'is duplicated by'.

 -   **subtasks**: Links that exists between issues and their subtasks,